noahfraiture/ideahelix/README.md

   it likely doesn't follow plugin development best practices.
 Reaching ~150k lines while pursuing those, as IdeaVim does, is something to avoid.
 Contributions are welcome, as basic compatibility or UX improvements are always possible without overdoing it.
+- **Mouse/Menu interactions**: The primary focus is on keyboard interactions.
+While executing actions through other means is supported, there are no guarantees that carets or selections will behave in a specific manner.

 ## Emulating Helix Carets